-The potential capability of the illiquidity in understanding the market crash can be simply illustrated in Figure~\ref{fig:iindex}, in which the market index is negatively associated with the fluctuation of illiquidity we measured.
-In fact, China's stock market had experienced a period of ups and downs in the year of 2015, in which period more than ten days of crash erupted in succession.
-Specifically, the illiquidity continued a decreasing trend before June and at this stage investors easily completed transactions due to lowering cost and the market index kept soaring.
-In contrast, the illiquidity demonstrated an abrupt increase in June and August, in which months the crash densely occurred and resulted high transaction cost, inactive investors and falling market index.
-These observations confirm the previously disclosed association between illiquidity and crash in China's stock market and inspire the following investigations from the novel perspective of illiquidity network.
+The potential capability of illiquidity in understanding market crashes is simply illustrated in Fig.~\ref{fig:iindex}, in which the market index is negatively associated with the fluctuation of illiquidity we measured.
+China's stock market experienced a period of ups and downs in 2015, in which more than ten crash days erupted in succession.
+Specifically, illiquidity continued to decrease before June, and at this stage, investors easily completed transactions due to reduced costs, and the market index continued to soar.
+In contrast, illiquidity demonstrated an abrupt increase in June and August, when crash days are common and resulted in high transaction costs, inactive investors and a falling market index.
+These observations confirm the previously disclosed association between illiquidity and crashes in China's stock market and inspire the following investigations from the novel perspective of illiquidity networks.